charlotte0408/Capstone_Project_IBM_Data_Science/README.md

 ### Results
 LA neighborhoods can be clustered into 6 clusters, each with some unique characteristics with regards to their venues.
+From the map, we can see that nearby neighborhoords do not necessarily have similary types of venues and are clustered together.
+Instead, each cluster spreads over a wide range.
+Let's take a careful examination for some interesting ones below.
+1. The First cluster has three neighborhoods.
+Their most common venues are different types of shops, including sports, cloths and drugstores.
+This cluster is suitable for those who enjoying shopping and have high commodity demand.
+2. The Third cluster has three neighborhoods.
+Interestingly enough, their most common venues are parks and yoga studios.
+This cluster is espeically favorable for those who enjoy life and will take some time every day to exercise.
+3. The Fourth cluster contain the most number of neighborhoods.
+Therefore, their common venues vary a lot across different neighborhoods.
+However, they generally have restaurants, grocery stores, and some entertaining places.
+This cluster can satisfy most people's needs.

+### Discussion
+This project provide the public a clearer understanding of LA neighborhoods and the distribution of venues within each neighborhoods.
+However, there are still some shortcomings.
+For example, the number of clusters is chosen by myself and each cluster makes senes, but there is not strict theorical proof that it is the optimal one.
+The choice of k can be improved.
+Please feel free to provide any suggestions.